 - Please keep an eye on your email inbox and SPAM folders.

 - Printing the P47 N-15 THUNDERBOLT takes approximately 36 hours on one single printer, thankfully we have more than one printer so your kit will be produced just in 8 to 36 hours, depending on the complexity of the print.

 Packaging & Postage:

-- Larger parts individually bagged then everything in one larger bag so nothing gets lost or damaged.
+- Larger parts individually packed in bubble wrap film so nothing gets lost or damaged.